-A Choice Selection of Steak & Cheese sandwiches from Around Fall River
+A Choice Selection of Steak & Cheese Subs from Around Fall River

 Grilled shaved steak only.
 If you’re looking for the best, grilled is definitely the way to go here.